Phase transitions and spin-state of iron in FeO at the conditions of Earth's deep interior

-Our calculations indicate that FeO is a B1-structured Mott insulator at pressures below $\sim$40-60 GPa, with a large ($\sim$2 eV) energy gap between iron $3d$ states (Fig.~\ref{fig:Spectra}), in agreement with previous findings \cite{Ohta12,Leonov15,Leonov16}.
-Fluctuating atomic-scale magnetic moments of $\sim$3.6~$\mu_B$ imply a high-spin $S = 2$ state for the Fe$^{2+}$ ion, as expected for the $3d^6$ configuration in an octahedral crystal field (e.g., see Fig.~2 of Ref.~\cite{Lin13}).
-Under increased pressure, FeO exhibits electronic transitions, followed by crystal-structural transformations.
-We find a Mott insulator-metal transition for the B1 phase at about 70 GPa and 1500 K, in accord with past shock-wave and static measurements \cite{Yagi85,Knittle91,Fei94,Fei96,Mao96}, and obtain a negative Clapeyron slope for the transition, suggestive of Fermi-liquid behavior and consistent with recent experimental results \cite{Murakami04,Ozawa11a,Ozawa11b,Fischer11a,Fischer11b, Ohta12}.
+Our calculations indicate that FeO is a B1-structured Mott insulator at pressures below $\sim$40-60 GPa, with a large ($\sim$2 eV) energy gap between the Fe $3d$ states (Fig.~\ref{fig:Spectra}), in agreement with previous findings \cite{Ohta12,Leonov15,Leonov16}.
+Fluctuating atomic-scale magnetic moments of $\sim$3.6~$\mu_B$ imply a HS $S = 2$ state for the Fe$^{2+}$ ion, as expected for the $3d^6$ configuration in an octahedral crystal field (e.g., see Fig.~2 of Ref.~\cite{Lin13}).
+Under pressure, FeO exhibits electronic transitions, followed by crystal-structural transformations.
+We find a Mott IMT for the B1 phase at about 70 GPa and 1500 K, in accord with past shock-wave and static measurements \cite{Yagi85,Knittle91,Fei94,Fei96,Mao96}.
+In addition, our analysis of the pressure and temperature dependence of the spectral function of FeO calculated within DFT+DMFT implies a negative Clapeyron slope for the Mott IMT, suggestive of Fermi-liquid behavior and consistent with recent experimental results \cite{Murakami04,Ozawa11a,Ozawa11b,Fischer11a,Fischer11b, Ohta12}.
 As the volume change is calculated to be small ($<1$\%), even a small (positive) entropy change can explain the temperature-dependence of the metallization transition.